Reformative Theory of Punishments

 The principles of restorative justice have become popular in Indian law in recent years.
 The principle of restorative justice includes victim-criminal mediation and solving the disputes within them.
 These principles include practices like repairing the harm caused to the victim, reconciliation and mediation between parties.
 This aims at rehabilitating offenders and including them in community development programs.

-Criticisms of the Reformative Theory of Punishments
+Criticism of the Reformative Theory of Punishment

 While the reformative theory of punishment has been widely recognised and used by many law systems in the world still it lacks many principles important for handling crimes in society.
 Here are some of the criticisms or disadvantages of the reformative theory of punishments.